 With the atmosphere at least partially lightened, Tsukune could actually take a moment to really look at Moka.
 She was wearing the same green blazer that he was, with a white shirt underneath and a khaki checkered skirt that ended right at the middle of her thighs.
 Black socks and sensible brown flats completed the uniform.
 Most curious, though, was the collar around her neck.
 Two rectangular chain links dangled from the center of it, and a rosary was attached to the bottom of the second link, wit a red core at the center of the cross itself.
-Additionally, two strings of metal beads, one on each side of the rosary, trailed from the front of the collar—they disappeared under Moka's shirt, so Tsukune didn't know whether they connected to the back of the collar or not.
+Additionally, two strings of metal beads, one string on each side of the rosary, trailed from the front of the collar—they disappeared under Moka's shirt, so Tsukune didn't know whether they connected to the back of the collar or not.

 Then, as usual, his brain finally processed what she'd said, and he blushed violently, but couldn't quite articulate himself afterward.
 L-Love?
 This girl's got a penchant for just saying whatever comes to mind, huh?

 Moka could feel a strange heat spreading through her again, but unlike when she'd smelled his blood, this was less primal and more...manageable, comfortable.
 Rather than continue to stare, she turned back toward her bike.
 "Well, um...we should probably get going.
 The opening ceremony will be starting in about half an hour, I think.
 If you're a first year student too, then we'll probably see each other around a lot more often, right?"

 Tsukune nodded.
 "Yeah.
 So, go on ahead.
 I'll be right behind you, Akashiya-san."